 In over a dozen thematic sections, visitors will learn, among other things, about the contribution of Polish Jews to Polish culture and economy, Jewish life in Poland throughout the centuries, and the Polish Righteous Among the Nations.
 Difficult chapters in Polish-Jewish history are also discussed, including the Holocaust and the antisemitic campaign launched by the Communist authorities in March 1968.

-The exhibitions in individual cities are accompanied by a rich programme of educational and cultural events developed in collaboration with local partners: The Grodzka Gate NN Theatre Centre in Lublin, the Krakow Museum, the Jewish Community Centre in Krakow and the Marek Edelman Dialogue Centre in Łódź.
+The exhibitions in individual cities are accompanied by a rich programme of educational and cultural events developed in collaboration with local partners: Bialystok Cultural Centre / Ludwik Zamenhof Centre, Historical Museum in Elk, Municipal Cultural Centre in Olsztyn, Cultural Park in Bydgoszcz / Rother's Mills, District Museum in Torun.

 Visitors will be able, among other things, to walk along the trail of local Jewish history, see the Jewish-themed murals that can be found in each of the five cities, go on a cycling tour, take part in discussions about new forms of commemoration in the urban space, and participate in family workshops and outdoor urban games.

-“They Fill No Space.
-Reviving the Memory of Polish Jews in Public Spaces” outdoor exhibition was produced in 2017 in cooperation between POLIN Museum of the History of Polish Jews and the Norwegian Centre for Holocaust and Minority Studies in Oslo.
+"They Fill No Space.
+Reviving the Memory of Polish Jews in Public Spaces" outdoor exhibition was produced in 2017 in cooperation between POLIN Museum of the History of Polish Jews and the Norwegian Centre for Holocaust and Minority Studies in Oslo.
 In 2019, it was displayed during the Festival of Tolerance in Zagreb.
-In 2022, the exhibition will be presented at the Holocaust Museum in Sered (Slovakia).
+In 2021 the exhibition was presented in five Polish cities: Lublin, Warsaw, Cracow, Lodz and Rzeszow.
+In 2022, it will be also displayed at the Holocaust Museum in Sered (Slovakia).